 You usually have follow up appointments every few months to check how you are and see whether you have any problems or worries.
 The appointments also give you the chance to raise any concerns you have about your progress.

 How often you have check ups

-At first, you will need check ups every month to 6 weeks.
+At first, you have check ups every month to 6 weeks.
 If all is well you will then see the specialist every 2 months in the second year, and every 3 months in the third year.

-After 3 years your check ups are likely to be 6 monthly.
-If all is well 5 years on and there is no sign of your cancer, your specialist may discharge you.
+After 3 years your check ups are likely to be every 6 months.
+After 5 years your specialist may discharge you if all is well and there is no sign of your cancer.

 This is only a general guide and your check ups might be more or less often.
 It depends on your type of cancer, the treatment you have had, and how your recovery is going.

 You might go for check ups at the surgical outpatients after surgery.
 You go to the cancer clinic if you have had chemotherapy or radiotherapy.
 The surgeon and the oncologist might share your follow up.
 This means you see the surgeon sometimes and the oncologist at other times.

 Your doctor or nurse examines you at each appointment.
 They ask how you are feeling, whether you have had any symptoms or side effects, and if you are worried about anything.